JosephLai241/The-Struggle/README.md

 |HIRED|
 |REJECTED|

-Each Application Status is mapped to a color and will colorize your job listing within a terminal.
+Each status is mapped to a color and will colorize your job listing within a terminal.

 ## Read This Before You Run the Program

-You will have to add a job on the initial run of this program.
+You have to add a job on the initial run of this program.
 Adding a job on the initial run will create a CSV spreadsheet titled `job_applications.csv` within the current working directory.
 All other functionality of the program will not work prior to adding the first job because there is no file to read from.

 **DO NOT** create `job_applications.csv`.
 The program will create the file for you.
 Creating an empty `job_applications.csv` before running the `-a` flag will cause issues for you later on.